ireish/IllumioAssessment/README.md

 2. **Port/Protocol Combination Counts**
    - Generated in `output/PortProtocolCounts.csv`:
    - Details the count of matches for each port and protocol combination.

+## **My Analysis**
+Most flow log records used the TCP protocol.

+**Reason:** TCP is the default protocol for many common applications, including web traffic (HTTP/HTTPS), email, and file transfers, due to its reliable connection-oriented nature.

+**Scalability:** The parser uses BufferedReader for line-by-line processing, making it efficient for handling large files.